 Ethics

-Adhering to the code of professional ethics and practices of the World Association for Public Opinion Research, the Yemen Polling Center ensures the safety, well-being and interests of enumerators, researchers, interviewees and clients alike, while upholding international research standards.
+The Yemen Polling Center adheres to the World Association for Public Opinion Research code of professional ethics and practices and ensures the safety, well-being and interests of enumerators, researchers, interviewees and clients alike, while upholding international research standards.

 Technology